Brent Hodge

 "bronies") through the eyes of musician and voice actress Ashleigh Ball on her trip to the 2012 BronyCon.

-He has also done corporate work for ESPN, Time magazine, Karlie Kloss, CBC Music, Tourism Alberta, and National Film Board of Canada (for the movie Hue: A Matter of Colour), as well as technology startups Uber, City Storage Systems, Lightstep, Hootsuite and Steve Russell's analytics startup Prism Skylabs.

 Early life

 Hodge grew up in the City of St. Albert, Alberta, but moved to Victoria, British Columbia at the age of 12.
 He was first exposed to filmmaking in his entrepreneur class at Mount Douglas Secondary School.
 After high school he attended University of Victoria for a year before completing a degree in commerce at the University of Otago in Dunedin, New Zealand.
 Upon completing his degree he returned to Canada, attending School Creative in Vancouver, during which time he did sketch comedy with Chris Kelly, Zahf Paroo as well as Ryan Steele and Amy Goodmurphy from The Ryan and Amy Show.
 Hodge holds dual citizenship for both New Zealand and Canada.

 Hodgee Films

 Hodgee Films is a Vancouver-based independent film company.
 Their films include A Brony Tale, The Pistol Shrimps, Freaks and Geeks: The Documentary, Who Let the Dogs Out and Pharma Bro.

-Pharma Bro, co-produced by Blumhouse Productions, profiles Martin Shkreli, the financial entrepreneur and pharmaceutical tycoon from Brooklyn, New York, known for raising the price of an AIDS drug 5500% overnight, buying the sole copy of a Wu-Tang Clan album for $2 million dollars and being convicted of securities fraud.
+Pharma Bro, co-produced by Blumhouse Productions, profiles Martin Shkreli, the financial entrepreneur and pharmaceutical tycoon from Brooklyn, New York, known for raising the price of an AIDS drug 5500% overnight, buying the sole copy of a Wu-Tang Clan album for $2 million and being convicted of securities fraud.
 Release for the film is October 5, 2021.

 Who Let the Dogs Out tells the origin story of the smash hit song "Who Let the Dogs Out" and goes back further than anyone could have imagined; steeped in legal battles, female empowerment and artist integrity.
 The film premiered in 2019 at SXSW and can be found on Bell's Crave TV start March 2, 2020.

-Produced by A&E Network as part of their "Cultureshock" series, Freaks and Geeks: The Documentary takes you behind the scenes of the beloved cult-classic show created by Paul Feig and executive produced by Judd Apatow.
-Through intimate interviews with the cast and crew, we learn the story behind the show that holds the unique position of being cancelled after one season while also ranking amongst Time magazine's Greatest Television Shows of all time.
+Produced by A&E Network as part of the "Cultureshock" series, Freaks and Geeks: The Documentary covers the production of the television show created by Paul Feig and executive produced by Judd Apatow.
+Through interviews with the cast and crew, the documentary describes the history of the program, which was cancelled after one season and included in Time magazine's list of television shows.

 The documentary The Pistol Shrimps (2016), follows a LA-based female basketball team, the Pistol Shrimps — including actress Aubrey Plaza and founder Maria Blasucci (Drunk History) — who come together for weekly matches filled with trash-talking, hard-fouling, wisecracking action.
 The documentary won a Founders Award at Michael Moore's Traverse City Film Festival in July 2016.
 The film is distributed by NBC's subscription streaming service, Seeso and available online.